Lowest Fee Crypto Perpetual Exchanges

 What is a Crypto Perpetual Exchange?

-Recent data shows how quickly onchain perps are scaling.
-The Block reported perpetual futures DEX volume topping $1 trillion in September 2025, then hitting a record $1.2 trillion in October 2025, driven by incentives and liquidation flows alongside heavier retail participation.
+The onchain side has scaled fast.
+The Block reported perpetual DEX volume topping $1 trillion in September 2025 before hitting a record $1.2 trillion the following month, driven by incentive programs, liquidation flows, and heavier retail participation moving away from custodial venues.

 How Do Fees Work in Crypto Perpetual Exchanges?

-• Taker Fees: These range from 0.01% to 0.06% and apply when market orders remove existing liquidity from the current order book.
+• Taker fees: Range from 0% to 0.05% and apply the moment a market order removes existing liquidity from the order book.

-• Liquidation Fees: Penalty charges of 0.5% to 1.5% applied when a position's margin falls below the required maintenance level for safety.
+• Liquidation fees: Penalty charges near 0.5% to 1.5% applied when a position's margin falls below the maintenance requirement.

 How to Save on Fees When Trading Crypto Perps